yuhanzha/Baseball_Analysis/README.md

 ## Instruction:

 The web application can be accessed using this link http://35.227.91.177:5000.
 To run the application on local machine, please clone the repository and run app.py and usage-callback.py on local terminal.
-For detail information regarding this web application, please refer to [Paper](Big_Data_Analytics_Final_Report.pdf)
+For detail information regarding this web application, please refer to this [Paper](Big_Data_Analytics_Final_Report.pdf).

 ## Introduction: